bluemk00/VitalDB_Signal_Preprocessing/README.md

 ### **`02_Extract_Valid_Indices.py`**
 #### **Purpose**
-- Processes extracted physiological signals (`ABP`, `PPG`, `ECG`) to identify valid overlapping segments.
+- Processes extracted physiological signals (`ABP`, `PPG`, `ECG`) to identify valid overlapping chunks.
-- Validates each signal using predefined bounds and extracts segments that meet minimum duration and overlap criteria.
+- Validates each signal using predefined bounds and extracts chunks that meet minimum duration and overlap criteria.
 - Saves the valid indices for each case as `.npy` files.

 #### **Features**
 - Validates signals based on configurable lower and upper bounds.
-- Identifies overlapping valid segments across all three signals.
+- Identifies overlapping valid chunks across all three signals.
-- Ensures segments meet a minimum duration requirement, including a buffer margin.
+- Ensures chunks meet a minimum duration requirement, including a buffer margin.
 - Saves valid indices for each case in the specified output directory.

 #### **Usage**